-How excited are you to take your brand new Kindle Paperwhite everywhere with you after scooping it up from below the Christmas tree?
-Before you catch up on that long reading list, outfit the ereader with a sweet case.
-The latest Amazon ereader, blends adjustable back lighting and traditional e-ink with a touchscreen display, offering bookworms an even better reading experience.
-To prepare for new reading material we found nine cases, from the simple to the bright that make it OK to judge a book by its cover.
+The latest Amazon ereader blends adjustable front-lit technology and traditional e-ink with a touchscreen display, offering bookworms an even better reading experience.
+We found nine cases, from the simple to the bright, that make it OK to judge a book by its cover.

 Are You Buying Any of Amazon's New Kindle Offerings?